Skip to main content

 What happened at PERSON MEMORIAL HOSPITAL?

-Immediate jeopardy citations carry significant regulatory weight.
+Immediate jeopardy citations are relatively rare and carry significant regulatory weight.

 How serious are these violations?